Bergman Island (2021 film): Plot

-In the screenplay Chris is writing, Amy (Mia Wasikowska), an American filmmaker in her late 20s, is travelling to Fårö for the wedding of a friend.
-Another one of the guests is a man named Joseph (Anders Danielsen Lie).
+In the screenplay Chris is writing, Amy, an American filmmaker in her late 20s, is travelling to Fårö for the wedding of a friend.
+Another one of the guests is a man named Joseph.
 Amy and Joseph had a love affair as teens and then rekindled their relationship as adults before breaking up once more.
 During the pre-wedding celebrations they spend the day together and then, after the wedding, go skinny dipping before having sex.
 The two discuss still being in love with each other despite both being in relationships and loving other people.
 Amy is crushed when she realizes that Joseph has been repeatedly unfaithful to his girlfriend.
 The following morning Joseph expresses regret that they slept together while Amy is unrepentant.
 Amy tries to continue their affair during the brief time they have left but Joseph repeatedly brushes her off.
 After asking if he can see her in her room on the final night, Joseph fails to come and Amy later learns he left the island without telling her.
 Amy returns to her rented home and Chris confesses this is where she is stuck on her screenplay offering the morbid idea that Amy could possibly attempt suicide.
 Several times during Chris' telling Tony interrupts Chris, takes phone calls, or is otherwise disengaged, and ultimately says he can't help her with the ending.

 Tony leaves Fårö to collect their daughter June and bring her to the island.
 Chris heads to her study to work on her screenplay.